WildFire Analysis Concepts

 - Grayware—The sample does not pose a direct security threat, but might display otherwise obtrusive behavior.
 Grayware typically includes adware, spyware, and Browser Helper Objects (BHOs).

-When WildFire is not available or integration is disabled, Traps can also assign a local verdict for the sample using additional methods of evaluation: When Traps performs local analysis on a file, it uses machine learning to determine the verdict.
-Traps can also compare the signer of a file with a local list of trusted signers to determine whether a file is malicious:
+When WildFire is not available or integration is disabled, the Cortex XDR agent can also assign a local verdict for the sample using additional methods of evaluation: When the Cortex XDR agent performs local analysis on a file, it uses machine learning to determine the verdict.
+The Cortex XDR agent can also compare the signer of a file with a local list of trusted signers to determine whether a file is malicious:

 - Local analysis verdicts: